 - There are no restrictions on the number of withdrawals of the borrower.
-The only restriction is on the withdrawing amount.
+The only restriction is on the withdrawal amount.
 The creditworthiness of the borrower determines the borrowing limit.
-Thus, the borrower can only withdraw up to the limit as the banker has set i.e, as DP states.
+Thus, the borrower can only withdraw up to the limit the banker has set i.e, as DP states.

 - The credit period is 12 months, generally.
 After that, the borrower has to renew the period.